 This is an advanced, graduate-level course with a reading load and expectations to match.
-Doctoral students may use this course as a foundation for the comprehensive examination in the Urban Politics subfield.
+Doctoral students may use this course as a foundation for the comprehensive examination in the local/urban politics subfield.
 Many of the readings are on the comprehensive examination list.